Skip to content

 • Juptyer Lab/Notebook

-Python at the command prompt
+Python at the Command Prompt

 Assuming Python is installed, just type python at the command prompt to start using Python.
 Hit control-d to exit back to the command prompt.
 The downside to this is that users cannot save the commands into a script.